djsublime/phone-book/readme.md

 [preview](http://draganjovan.com/phone-book)

+This is just an example app and is made for the purpose of job interview.
-Phone book app is based on Laravel 4.2 Framework
+Phone book app is based on 3 great framework Laravel 4.2 Framework , AngularJS and Twitter Boostrap  RESTfull way

 ## Installation
  ```